crutcher/crutcher.github.io-source/source/Tapestry/index.md

 The *input* and *output* *Index Projection Functions* of a *Signature Node* describe the mapping from a *Block Operator Node* to the extent of its input and output tensors.

-When attached to a *Block Operation Node*, the tensor ranges projected by the Block Operator's *index* through the *Signature* must exactly match the tensor sizes of the corresponding input and output tensors.
+When attached to a *Block Operation Node*, the tensor ranges projected by a Block Operator's *index* through the *Signature* must exactly match the tensor sizes of the corresponding input and output tensors.

 ### Sequence Point Nodes